 On 14 Sep 1968 SECNAV directed the redesignation of AGCs, AKAs, and APAs to LCCs, LKAs, and LPAs.
 OPNAV notice of 25 Sep 1968 stated that LCC 19-20, then building, were to be reclassified to LCC on dates determined by NAVSHIPS.
 A NAVSEA letter of 1 Oct 1968 requested officials at Newport News and Philadelphia to implement the new system on the AGCs they were building, and 1 Oct 1968 became the reclassification date for LCC 19-20.
+In October 1979 BLUE RIDGE relieved the cruiser OKLAHOMA CITY (CG 5) as flagship of the Seventh Fleet at Yokosuka, Japan, and in January 1981 MOUNT WHITNEY relieved ALBANY (CG 10) as flagship of the Second Fleet at Norfolk.
 Both ships are still in commission in 2022 as fleet flagships.
 MOUNT WHITNEY converted to a mixed USN (military) and MSC (civilian) crew in 2004, BLUE RIDGE remains USN-manned.

 |19||BLUE RIDGE||FY 1965.
 Name assigned as AGC, to LCC 19 1 Oct 1968.
 Based at Yokosuka, Japan, in 2022 supporting the US Seventh Fleet.|